This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Cache invalidation

-the primary data store, you need to update the cache, too.
+the primary data store, you need to update the cache too.
 Otherwise, future queries will return stale data.

 The first and second issues are reasonably easy to resolve with better code.
 The third and fourth issues are more

 challenging.
-Cache invalidation in particular is one of those problems that’s much harder than it seems.[33]
-If you have, say, 20 replicas of your app, all with code similar to
+Cache invalidation in particular is one of those problems that’s much harder than it seems.[34]
+If you have, say, 20 replicas of your app, all with code similar to this example, then every time you write to your primary data store, you need to find a way to

 (a) detect the change has happened and (b) invalidate or update 20 caches.